Ish2K/Quant-Dashboard/README.md

 - **K-Means Clustering**: Group companies with similar financial metrics.
 - **Visualization**: Interactive visualizations using Plotly for PCA-based clustering.
 - **Fundamental Analysis**: Fetch and display key ratios like PE, PB, ROE, etc., using `yfinance`.
 - **Cluster Metrics**: Calculate and display metrics such as average price, median price, and tickers with the highest/lowest stock prices within each cluster.
+- **Portofolio Analysis**: This app optimizes a stock portfolio using a range of optimization techniques to identify the most efficient allocation based on the selected criteria.
+Simply enter your stock tickers, choose a historical date range, and watch as the app analyzes performance and delivers tailored allocation recommendations to help you achieve your investment goals.

 ---